dpradell-dev/openfort-playfab-unity-sample/README.md

     ![Alt text](image-12.png)

-    We already have our functions registered so to do that, select ***Register function*** and add the function name and its url:
+    We already have our functions registered.
+In order to do that, select ***Register function*** and add the function name and its url:

     ![Alt text](image-13.png)